How to Become a Successful English Teacher

 Stay up to date on research

 Additionally, researchers are constantly learning more about the brain and how it acquires language and makes sense of the world, so make sure you keep up with research in the field of language education.
-The ESL field is always changing and the best methods for language teaching are always changing.
+The ESL field is always changing, and the best methods for language teaching are constantly changing.
 My tip to all English language teachers is to stay involved, stay connected, and stay current.

 Website Resources for ESL/ELL Teachers